Nirbhay-Y/AllnewsT/README.md

  This AllnewsT gives all news about technology, industries and many more.
- In this, My first pages contains all news about computer languages like PYTHON, JAVA,C++ and many more, the reason why in first page i put news about languages because the now young students have intrest about the computer languages.
+ In this, My first pages contains all news about computer languages like PYTHON, JAVA,C++ and many more, the reason why in first page i put news about languages because the now young students have interest about the computer languages.
- So there is many more components in this AllnewsT which you will enjoy and get to know about the news
+ So there is many more components in this AllnewsT which you will enjoy and get to know about the news.